pravb/quic-dc/draft-montenegro-quic-dc.md

 disable_packet_number_protection (0x000c ?, value TBD):

 : The endpoint is disabling packet number protection as specified in {{QUIC-TLS}}.
   This parameter is a zero-length value.
-This parameter only applies to short headers.
+This parameter only affects short headers.

+A successful negotiation of the "disable_packet_number_protection" parameter requires both peers to send this transport parameter.

-A peer that has sent the "disable_packet_number_protection" parameter MUST provide packet number protection until the TLS handshake is over (thus validating the transport parameters).
+Peers that have successfully negotiated the "disable_packet_number_protection" parameter MUST provide packet number protection until the TLS handshake is over (thus validating the transport parameters).

 # Security Considerations